SamilMU/Bitcoin-Testnet-Faucet/README.md

 # Bitcoin Testnet Faucet

-This is a Bitcoin Testnet Wallet app developed using Spring Boot.
+This is a Bitcoin Testnet Wallet app developed using BitcoinJ + Spring Boot.

 No frontend, only api.